 From 2003 – 2005 I taught nonprofits how to effectively use the internet as Training and Consulting Manager at Groundspring.org/Network for Good.

-After working as Education Director for NTEN, I returned to private practice in 2013.
+My experience as an Executive Director deepened my understanding of the challenges of that role both in managing an organization and the dynamics of relationships with funders.
 I teach at Sonoma State University and I am an adjunct professor for the Masters of Nonprofit Administration degree program at the University of San Francisco.
 I have taught at various institutions of higher learning including:

 Public Information Assistant